G-Linski/where-am-i/README.md

 ```

 ## Displaying our Geolocation Data
-To display this data, we'll first need an HTML element.
+To display this data, we'll first need an HTML element
-In our case an h2 element with a class of country.
+In our case an h2 element with a class of country

 ```html
 <h2 class="country"></h2>